Mabee-Gerrer Museum of Art

 The Mabee-Gerrer Museum of Art is a non-profit art museum in Shawnee, Oklahoma, USA.
-It is located on the Oklahoma Baptist University Green Campus, being the campus of the former St. Gregory's University.
-The museum operated independently of St. Gregory's and survived its closure.
+It is located on the former Oklahoma Baptist University Green Campus, being the campus of the former St. Gregory's University.
+In June 2024, over six years since the closing of St. Gregory's University, it was announced that the university land would return to the monks of St. Gregory's Abbey.
+The museum operated independently of St. Gregory's University and Oklahoma Baptist University and survived the closure and operational changes of the campus grounds.